 Dogs are nearly always allowed in shopping malls in Germany, and many types of shops.
 Just always check at the entrance for any no dog signs.
 The main exception are grocery and other food stores, plus the bakeries as mentioned above.

 Taking a Dog on Public Transport in Germany

 No matter if you have a small dog or a large dog, I can’t think of any form of public transport in Germany where you can’t bring your dog along.
 As public transport reaches nearly every corner of Germany, this means it’s possible to travel easily without a car.

 The main train operator in Germany is Deutsche Bahn.
-Click here to read their pet policy (unfortunately and surprisingly, only in German).
-On trains, small dogs in a container travel for free.
-For larger dogs, they require a reduced fare ticket for 2nd class, plus to wear a leash and muzzle.
+Click here to read the Deutsche Bahn pet policy (unfortunately and surprisingly, only in German).
+Here are the key points.
+On trains, small dogs and other animals (no larger than a domestic cat) in a container travel for free.
+For larger dogs, they require a child’s fare ticket, plus to wear a leash and muzzle.

 Dog-Friendly Accommodation in Germany

 Most, but not all, hotels in Germany allow dogs to stay.
 (In my research into pet-friendly hotels in European cities, 70% of hotels in both Berlin and Munich allow pets.)
 Generally you’ll be charged a fee starting from around €10 per night.

 There’s usually no issue taking them along to the restaurant or bar with you.
 Although most hotels I stayed at in Germany provide you with a door-hanger saying “dog in the room”, meaning you could have a dog-free meal as well.
 While leaving your dog alone in the room for the whole day would probably be frowned upon, generally there’s no rule stating you’re not allowed to leave them alone.